Samsung/tizen-docs/docs/application/native/guides/app-management/tidl.md

 # TIDL

-TIDL is a programming language to define interfaces for communicating among apps in Tizen.
+TIDL is a programming language to define interfaces for communicating among applications in Tizen.
 It provides methods to create a Remote Procedure Call (RPC) or Remote Method Invocation (RMI) in Tizen.

 ## TIDLC